marisademeglio/word-level-audio-alignment/README.md

 # word-level-audio-alignment
 Use a speech to text API to synchronize at the word level

+See the [live demo](https://marisademeglio.github.io/word-level-audio-alignment/raven/) and be sure to view it with a browser that supports [CSS Highlights API](https://caniuse.com/mdn-api_highlight_has), such as Chrome.

 ## File structure